 Notice of Completion.
-When the DEIR is completed, a Notice of Completion (Form "H") shall be filed with the State Office of Planning and Research in an electronic form via the Office of Planning and Research's CEQA Submit website, which is located at the following web address: https://ceqasubmit.opr.ca.gov/Security/LogOn?ReturnUrl=%2f.
+When the DEIR is completed, a Notice of Completion (Form "H") shall be filed with the State Office of Land Use and Climate Innovation ("LCI") in an electronic form via the LCI's CEQA Submit website, which is located at the following web address: https://ceqasubmit.lci.ca.gov/.
 The Notice of Completion shall contain: